vBenTec/SkySailCars/README.md

 ```

 The setup store should be used for coupled stores.
 Since we can access each store instance inside the given scope.
+The automated api typing could be improved through PRISMA or OPENAPI.

 ## Setup